-Desks, chairs, credenzas, file cabinets, bookcases, counter stools, computers and related equipment, and office supplies.
+Desks, chairs, credenzas, file cabinets, bookcases, counter stools, and office supplies.

-Are you registered with the Employee Giving Program?Click here for more information
+Are you registered with the King County Employee Giving Program?Click here for more information

 To determine if your organization is eligible, complete the Eligibility Application and return your completed application to the Department of Community and Human Services (DCHS).
 DCHS staff will review your application and determine your eligibility based on your organization's alignment to the King County Council's adopted service priority areas.